Language: EN

 Increment(ref value);

-The out parameters are similar to the ref parameters, but are mainly used to return multiple values from a function.
-It is mandatory to assign a value to the out parameter inside the function before it ends.
+out parameters are similar to ref parameters, but they are primarily used to return multiple values from a function.
+It is mandatory to assign a value to the out parameter within the function before it ends.

 public void GetValues(out int a, out int b)